What Is MySQL: An Overview

 This guide answers the commonly-asked question, “What is a MySQL database?”
 MySQL is a relational database that organizes data based on the relationships between tables and fields.
 It is a type of Relational DataBase Management System (RDBMS), which stores entries as rows within tables.
 Each row consists of a number of columns, which represent the different attributes of the data record.
 The database-specific SQL programming language is used to store and retrieve data from MySQL.
 SQL uses a series of discrete statements and is intended to work with RDBMS systems.

 MySQL is known for its ability to store large tables and vast amounts of data, as well as for its speed and reliability.
 It provides APIs for many common programming languages and is packaged with several useful utilities.
 The MySQL server stores data and response to requests from MySQL clients.
 The client is always packaged with the server, but it can be used as a stand-alone application to communicate with remote databases.
 MySQL is used in many widely-known companies and is essential for those who want to use WordPress.
 However, it is also used in web databases and data warehousing.
 For more information on MySQL, see the MySQL documentation.
+If you are writing your first MySQL-based application, review our guide SQL Injection Attack: What It Is and How to Prevent It to learn more about this security vulnerability.

 You may wish to consult the following resources for additional information on this topic.
 While these are provided in the hope that they will be useful, please note that we cannot vouch for the accuracy or timeliness of externally hosted materials.